 - The HTTP Post method sends any parameter names and values to the URL in the body of the request.

 - The Select command retrieves information by using the server-side script.
 You can then display the information on your site by creating a Data View.

 - The Insert, Update, and Delete commands also retrieve information by using the server-side script.
 However, you cannot create a Data View that displays or modifies information that is retrieved by using these commands.
 You can only use a Data View to display information that is retrieved by using the Select command.

-For this example, click the Select command because you want to create a Data View of the data that is returned by the server-side script.
+For this example, click the Select command because we want to retrieve specific information from the MSN Weather site.

 - Under Select Connection Info, in the Enter the URL to a server-side script box, type the URL for the script or RSS Feed to which you want to connect.

 For this example, use the following URL:

 Some server-side scripts require additional information that is passed from the browser to the server in the form of parameters.
 The URL that you used above passes two parameters—the location in Zip code form and the units for the temperature (F = Fahrenheit and C = Celsius).
 It is necessary to use a valid zip code, so in this example, we used 98052, the zip code for Redmond, WA.
 The URL indicates F at the end of the string to display the temperature in Fahrenheit.